26h Th, 1d FW, 26h Labo., 32h Proj.

 - Plan a resource exploitation strategy to lower the impact of geological and mineralogical characteristics on the downstream mineral processing

 - Be able to gather information and communicate to the wider society the challenges of extracting resources in complex natural environments

 - Have the right background in economic geology to be a creative partner in an environmental remediation team

 Planned learning activities and teaching methods

-Every (2h) lecture is complemented by a (2h) practical session, inviting students to manipulate and observe real samples, to question researchers and to search for professional literature.
-Students are initiated to ore microscopy to apprehend the complex texture and mineralogy of natural resources.
+Every (2h) lecture is complemented by a (2h) PRACTICAL SESSION, inviting students to manipulate and observe real samples, to question researchers and to search for professional literature.

 A collection of more than 5000 samples from all over the world is available for browsing through the variety of world deposits.